allentheboy01-sys/allentheboy01-sys/README.md

 > AI changes.
 Your digital life shouldn't.

-I'm a first-year IoT student exploring the future of Personal AI Infrastructure.
+I'm currently exploring a simple question.

+**Can a person's digital life exist independently of any AI company?**

+---

-## Current Interests
+## Current Research

-- 🧠 Personal AI Infrastructure
+- Personal AI Infrastructure
-- 📚 Long-term Memory Systems
+- Long-term Memory Systems
-- 🔒 Digital Ownership
+- Digital Ownership
-- 🏠 Self-hosting
-- 🤖 AI Agents
+- Self-hosted AI
+- Context Engineering

+---

 ## Current Project

 🚧 Jarvis

-Building a personal AI infrastructure where memory belongs to the user, not the AI.
+Building an open personal AI infrastructure where:

+- Memory belongs to the user.
+- AI only accesses what it needs.
+- Models can be replaced without losing your digital life.

 ---

-## Philosophy
+## Why?

+Large language models evolve rapidly.

+Personal data shouldn't have to migrate every time AI changes.

+I'm documenting every design decision, every experiment, and every mistake in public.

+---

 > Own your digital life.
 Let any AI work for you.